What is acne in Cleveland, Ohio?

 The risk of acne scars in different ethnic groups is below:

 - Risk of keloidal and hypertrophic scars is 5-15 times higher in African Americans.

 - Risk of keloidal and hypertrophic scars is 3-5 times higher in Asian descent patients.

 Prevention and Treatment of Acne Scars

-Acne scars are permanent but they can be treated so as to give an improved appearance to the skin.
-Acne scar treatments in Cleveland are never 100% effective but the results show a marked improvement.
-Different kinds of treatments are required for different type of scarring.
+Acne scars are permanent but they can be treated so to give an improved appearance to the skin.
+Acne scar treatments in Cleveland are never 100% effective, but the results show a marked improvement.
+Different kinds of treatments are required for different types of scarring.
 For the treatment to be effective, clearing of acne is a must.
-Acne if persistent will lead to the formation of new scars.
+Acne if persistent, acne will lead to the formation of new scars.
 The most effective acne scar treatment is with surgery.
-Most patients need combination of treatments to get the best results.
+Most patients need a combination of treatments to get the best results.

-Laser resurfacing is very effective for removal of acne scars.
+Laser resurfacing is very effective for the removal of acne scars.
 The lasers use a high-energy beam of light to target specific structures in the skin.
 The CO2 and Erb:Yag (Pixel®) lasers destroy epidermis and superficial dermis of the skin as they are less specific.
-Laser resurfacing gives a smooth and improved appearance by destroying the outer layers of the skin and this technique is known as ablative technique.
-Ablative techniques are very effective and require more recovery time; so are less popular.
+Laser resurfacing gives a smooth and improved appearance by destroying the outer layers of the skin; and this technique is known as ablative technique.
+Ablative techniques are very effective and require more recovery time, so are less popular.

 Subcision is a technique used to treat atrophic scars.
 In subcision, local anesthesia with sedation or a general anesthesia is used.
 The scar tissue is released by inserting and gently moving a needle under the scar, underneath the skin.
 This method has been tested and found to be effective.